katealexander/TSAseq-Alexander2020/README.md

 BAM files with duplicates removed are the starting point for this repository analysis.
 # Analysis
 ### genomicBins_DiffBind
 genomicBins_DiffBind uses Python to split the genome into user-specified bin sizes.
-Then applies DiffBind to these bins to quantify TSA-seq signal and detect significant differences.
+It then applies DiffBind to these bins to quantify TSA-seq signal and detect significant differences.
 Significant bins are extracted using Python, then sorted and merged using Bedtools.
 Finally, the genes within merged significant bins are extracted using Python.
 ### IMR90_p53targets
 IMR90_p53targets explains how IMR90 p53 targets were defined for the purpose of this analysis, and uses Python to obtain genes within 200kb of a p53 peak.
 ### logisticRegression